 Painting fabric on a chair is easier than you think!
 So many times, I have passed up a great buy or even a freebie because I didn’t want to tackle the upholstery.
 Let’s face it, it’s a lot of work and can be rather pricey.
 Then, after all the work and money you put into the chair, it’s hard to sell it and make a profit.
 TESTIFY!

-So, I thought I would show you a more cost effective way to repurpose those regal beauties that everyone passes up.
+So, I thought I would show you a more cost-effective way to repurpose those regal beauties that everyone passes up.
 Let’s get started!

 This post contains a few affiliate links to help you find the products I use.
-You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
+You are not charged extra to use any links, but any income will be used for more fun projects!
 To see my full disclaimer, click here.

 Painting Fabric On a Chair 101

 This chair was a perfect subject for painting.
 It was clean and still in excellent shape for its age: no structural damage and visible stains on the fabric.

 The colors that I chose for my chair were on the darker side.
 Because the fabric was a light peachy color, I chose to go darker than the fabric.
 My past experiences with painting fabric are always better to go darker to prevent bleed-through of colors.
 Example: I would never use white paint over a darker-colored fabric.
 Trying to paint white over this could result in some of the colors bleeding through.

 Dixie Belle Paint is highly pigmented, so it’s perfect for fabric.
 It’s almost like a dye.
 This mineral-based paint covers like a dream.
 Below are the products that I used for this project.

 I started my project by misting the fabric with water.
 This is an important step that you don’t want to miss.
 This allows the fibers of the fabric to open and accept the paint.
 This step is essential.
 Painting the fabric dry will result in using more paint and cause the fabric to be stiff.
 Less is more.

 Dixie Belle chalk mineral paint is highly pigmented and even when used with water it resembles fabric dye.